kennylouie/kdevtools/README.md

 ## rfLoocv

+Random forest leave one out cross-validation.
 This function conducts an iterative randomForest() on a dataframe of features in columns and cases on rows.
 Of the cases, one will be used as the testing set while the remainder will be used for the training.
 This will be iteratively conducted until every case has been tested once.
 The output is an enviromental class.

 ## s.s.test